m0n5ter/EmpowerIDTest/README.md

 # EmpowerIDTest

+Implementation notes

+- The API is temporarily hosted at https://185.51.62.152:8087/api/
+- Client part was tested on Windows/MacOS and Android
+- Android UI could use some improvements in terms of font sizes, layout etc
+- Unit tests are very basic, just to show the idea

+# The original task description

 ## Task: Employee Management System
 Build a web application that allows an organization to manage its employees.
 The application should have the following features: